EXCELLENT 2018 A LEVEL and international Baccalaureate RESULTS

-The situation is more complicated this year as A level reforms mean pupils have sat new A Level exams and many do a combination of A Level and other qualifications.
-In addition, Ryde now has three routes through the Sixth Form so A levels are only one part of our exam results.
+The situation is more complicated this year as A Level reforms mean pupils have sat new A Level exams and many do a combination of A Level and other qualifications.
+In addition, Ryde now has three routes through the Sixth Form so A Levels are only one part of our exam results.
 We are especially pleased to have achieved for the very first time a 100% pass rate in all three exam routes – A Level, IB Diploma and IBCP.

-Looking at A Level, IBCP and IB results together, the average UCAS points per student at Ryde is 157 (compared to 139 last year) which in the old system would be the equivalent to AAB at A Level and an A grade at AS.
-For A Level students only, that figure is 134.
+Looking at A Level, IBCP and IB Diploma results together, the average UCAS points per student at Ryde is 157 (compared to 139 last year) which in the old system would be the equivalent to AAB at A Level and an A grade at AS.
+For A Level students only that figure is 148.

-Over a quarter of Ryde School pupils achieved an average score of 10 A grades or better.
+Over a quarter of Ryde School pupils achieved an average score of the equivalent of 10 A grades or better.
 In addition to those mentioned above they include: Frances Barry, Jacob Edginton, Jevon Dry, Henry Giles, Olivia Lacey and Wyman Lee.